 The TAC can help pay for supported accommodation when a client has:

-- sustained a transport accident injury which precludes them from returning to their pre-accident/pre-injury or illness accommodation; and
+- sustained a transport accident injury which precludes them from returning to their pre-accident accommodation; and

 - been assessed by an appropriate therapist and/or multidisciplinary team as requiring supported accommodation services in Shared Supported Accommodation (SSA) or Supported Residential Service (SRS) or by an Aged Care Assessment Team (ACAT) as requiring care and supported accommodation in a Residential Aged Care Facility.

 We can help pay the reasonable costs of supported accommodation services under section 60 of the Transport Accident Act 1986 (the Act) where the client requires residence in a supported accommodation facility on a permanent or semi-permanent basis in order to meet their care and support needs as a result of a transport accident injury.

 We will periodically review a client's entitlement to supported accommodation to ensure that the level of support and services remain reasonable for the transport accident injury and remains payable under the Act.

 Supported accommodation services

 Supported accommodation is a model of care that responds to the needs of clients who have multiple physical, sensory and/or cognitive disabilities arising from their transport accident injury which impacts significantly on their capacity for independent living.
-The care provided may relate to physical assistance and/or assistance required to address cognitive and psychological issues.
+The care provided may relate to physical assistance and/or support required to address cognitive and psychological issues.